-Introduction to Automation Testing with Cypress for the Modern Webweb admin
+Introduction to Automation Testing with Cypress for the Modern WebDiksha Gupta

-Cypress is a front end automation tool created for the modern web.
+Cypress is a front-end automation tool created for the modern web.
 Cypress is built using new architecture and it runs in the same run-loop as the application under test.
-Which results in Cypress providing better, faster, and more reliable testing for anything that runs in a browser.
+This results in Cypress providing better, faster, and more reliable testing for anything that runs in a browser.
 Cypress works on any front-end framework or website

 - Easy and effortless installation and updating.
 If you’re using Node.js and want to install Cypress in the project it will be just a single line in the console. (npm install cypress)